 - 1. Remove sensor from process and clean thoroughly.
 Dry sensor and position on table or hang in air (in air is best.)
 If on table, let end of sensor hang over edge of table. - 2.
 Scroll to the CAL menu section using the MENU key and press ENTER or the UP arrow key.
-Scroll to the menu Zero Cal. - 3.
+Scroll to the menu Cal Zeros. - 3.
 Press the ENTER key.
 The screen will prompt the user to postion the sensor in air. - 4.
 Press the ENTER key.
 The screen will automatically scroll through all ranges and establish and store the proper zero points.

-7.3 Performing a 1-Point Calibration
+6.3 Performing a 1-Point Calibration

 This calibration method is intended to be used as an on-line calibration method or a wet-cal with reference solutions.
-During calibration, the system will display the current conductivity reading, and the user can manually enter a reference value from a reference solution bottle or a comparative reference instrument.
+The Q46C4 can be calibrated using solution %concentration or conductivity values.
+During calibration, the system will display the current %concentration/conductivity reading, and the user can manually enter a reference value from a reference solution bottle or a comparative reference instrument.

-For wet calibrations, the user may use pre-made calibration references (also available from ATI) or a NaCl solution may be made using pure, dried NaCl crystals and one liter of high purity, de-ionized, CO2-free water as mixed in the table shown in Figure 27.
+For wet calibrations, the user may use pre-made calibration references (also available from ATI) or a NaCl solution may be made using pure, dried NaCl crystals and one liter of high purity, de-ionized, CO2 - free water as mixed in the table shown in Figure 27.
 All table data is at 25°C - therefore, the sensor must be at this temperature to calibrate properly using the table data.
 If another reference calibration solution is being used, be sure to note temperature of reference solution before calibration.
 Since the sensor must ideally be at the specified temperature, wet calibrations can be difficult to perform accurately.